 When we consider our health, we often think about what we eat, how much alcohol we drink and how many steps we walk or run per day.
 We reason that if we find a happy balance of these each day, we can reduce our risk of illness.
 However, what about our psychological health?
 And what about the relationship between our psychological health and our physical health?

 You're not the only one

 Work can be overwhelming - clients, colleagues and managers have high expectations and we often hold ourselves to the highest standards.
 Nearly half of respondents from the Law Society's research into solicitor wellbeing indicated that their mental health has been impacted to a significant degree by stress in their working life.
 Stated impacts of workplace stress amongst respondents included insomnia, anxiety, physical problems, irritability, depression and self-doubt.

 Accepting that we need to look after our psychological health is the first step in staying well.
 Recognising your own warning signs will allow you to manage your psychological wellbeing and develop your coping skills and resilience over time.

 Steps to take

-If you feel your stress levels increase, you can take some positive steps to calibrate the balance and restore your wellbeing, such as:
+If you feel your stress levels increase, try these positive steps to calibrate your balance and restore your wellbeing.

 1. Mental Health Awareness Videos: Access a selected playlist offering insight, useful wellbeing practices, and more.